lewisl/CovidSim/README.md

 This is a classic SEIR (Susceptible, Exposed, Infected, Removed) simulation of the COVID outbreak of 2019-2020 with some new twists, written in the Julia programming language.
 [Look at some preliminary results...](https://github.com/lewisl/CovidSim/blob/master/reports/report%201/report%201.ipynb)

-There are now both a group model, in the group-src folder, and an individual level model, in the ilm-src folder.
+There are now both a group model, in the repository Covidgroupsim, and this individual level model here in this repository Covidilmsim.

 The group model tracks groups of people in 8 categories by day in a given locale (city or region).
 Each locale has its own data structure for tracking people.
 Multiple locales can be simulated in a single run.
+The individual model tracks individuals in a locale.
+For each individual a status and condition are tracked, as well as other traits and outcomes.

+The individual level model ("ilm" from now on) tracks each individual in a locale with an individual's specific traits and outcomes.
+Because a simulation doesn't know the individual people we use the same age groups, disease status conditions, and sickdays as in the group model.
+But, the ilm enables more complex policy scenarios to be simulated with more understandable logic.
+But, the ilm runs slower than the group model because each individual must be queried and updated.

+The rest of this readme describes the individual level model.

-The groups are:
+The statuses are:

 - Unexposed
 - Infectious (summary of the 4 disease conditions)
 - Recovered
 - Dead
+- and nonsick--to correspond to conditions of degrees of illness.

+The conditions are:

 - Nil (infected and asymptomatic)
 - Mild
 - Sick
 - Severe

-The groups are further divided by age groups (0-20, 20-40, 40-60, 60-80, 80+) and "sickday," which refers to the number of days an infected person has had the disease.
-It is very easy to reduce or extend the maximum sickday and to run a simulation for any duration.

-The individual level model ("ilm" from now on) tracks each individual in a locale with an individual's specific traits and outcomes.
-Because a simulation doesn't know the individual people we use the same age groups, disease status conditions, and sickdays as in the group model.
-But, the ilm enables more complex policy scenarios to be simulated with more understandable logic.
-But, the ilm runs slower than the group model because each individual must be queried and updated.
+The agegroups are:

+- age0_19
+- age20_39
+- age40_59
+- age60_79
+- age80_up

 The basic processes of the simulation are:
 - Spread